ONLY THE RIVER FLOWS

 Cast : Yilong ZHU, Chloe MAAYAN, Tianlai HOU, Linkai TONG

-2023 / Crime. drama. thriller / Chine / Color / status : completed / Mandarin / Feature Documentary / International catalogue
+2023 / Crime. drama. thriller / Chine / Color / status : completed / Mandarin / Feature Documentary / International collections

 1990s, Banpo Town, rural China.
 A woman’s body is found by the river.
 Ma Zhe, Chief of the Criminal Police, heads up the murder investigation that leads to an obvious arrest.
 His superiors hurry to congratulate him, but several clues push Ma Zhe to delve deeper into the hidden behaviour of his fellow citizens.